 The Authority maintains one fund, the General Fund.
 The General Fund provides detailed information about the Authority as a whole.
 The use of this fund helps to manage money for specific purposes as well as to show accountability for certain activities.

 General Fund Budgetary Highlights

 The General Fund accounts for all programming, maintenance, construction, and administrative functions of the Authority within the Authority's boundaries.
-During 2016, the only significant budget overrun was the refunds of prior year taxes of \$193,599, of which \$10,000 were budgeted.
+During 2017, there were no significant budget overruns.

 Capital Asset and Debt Administration